fullstackedorg/docs/docs/fullstacked-vs.md

 ## vs Replit, StackBlitz, Codespaces, CodeSandbox

 Those development tools are IDEs intended to essentially make coding more accessible.
-This is also part of FullStacked goals, but FullStacked has also the goal to provide a place to run your projects.
-While some of those tools provides offline features, they are still for the most part working with a remote server.
+This is also part of FullStacked goals.
+Also, while some of those tools provides offline features, they are still for the most part working with a remote server.
 FullStacked has and will always have an offline-first/local-first approach.